 Part of the Seymour Land Trust, this small park is about a 40-minute drive south of Litchfield.
-There are a few different routes you can take to explore this area, none of which are long (all 3 are under 2-miles in length, so take them all!).
+There are a few different hiking routes you can take to explore this area, none of which are long (all 3 are under 2-miles in length, so take them all!).
 One of the highlights of Laurel Lime is its marble “caves”.
 Now, if you’re expecting some awesome caverns capable of walking through, you will be sorely disappointed.
 These numerous (125!) “holes in the rock” are still a very interesting geological feature to check out.
 After that, take the “boundary loop trail” to some rocky outcroppings where you will be afforded great views of the Housatonic River Valley.

 Kent Falls State Park

 Perhaps one of the most popular state parks in Connecticut, once you even see pictures of Kent Falls, you’ll understand why!
-If you’re looking for a super easy, scenic “hike” to do with the kids or you’re short on time, you won’t regret the short 0.7-mile walk to the falls.
+If you’re looking for a super easy, scenic “hike” to do with kids in Connecticut or you’re short on time, you won’t regret the short 0.7-mile walk to the falls.
 This impressive cascade tumbles down 250ft into various tiers along the way.
 As if walking right alongside the falls isn’t enough, there is also a short side trail for another viewpoint.

-Best Hikes with a View
+Best CT Hikes with a View

 As mentioned in the intro, there are a surprising amount of Connecticut hikes with views.
 If you’re into trails with rewarding 360° views at the top, here are some of the best hikes in Connecticut!